daalft/AcronymGenerator/README.md

 * Enter the following: require './AcroGen'
 * Save the file as **main.rb** (without any other extension!
 Set the extension to "all" before saving)
 * Download the file **AcroGen** from the source folder in this repository or copy paste it into an empty file and save it as AcroGen.rb
+* Put both files into the same folder
 * Go back to your main.rb file.
 * Add the following (for example):
 * `g = Acronyms::AcronymGenerator.new([["Germany", "France", "Belgium"],["Conference", "Meeting"],["Computational"],`